noureddine-semahi/Template-Engine-Employee-Summary/README.md

 ![Screenshot](./Assets/team.png)
 ## Installation:

 This App uses node and npm.
-It requires node.js to be installed locally.
+It requires node.js to be installed locally. and these commnds are necessary for the App to run correctly:
+  `$ npm install`
+  `$ npm install inquirer`
+  `$ npm install jest`
 ## Usage:

 This Node CLI app can be used to quickly generate a neatly formatted webpage of ID cards containing employee summaries of the personnel that outfit your software team.
 The app generates a HTML and CSS file that will be overwritten with each use for convenience.